How Employers Can Hire an H-1B Worker Who Is Already in the U.S.

 Preparing the H-1B Petition (Form I-129)

 To sponsor an H-1B worker, the employer must file an I-129 petition with USCIS, asking the agency to approve the foreign worker for H-1B status.
-Depending upon the person's current status, the employer asks USCIS either to extend the person's status (that is, extend H-1B status) or to change and extend the person's status (in other words, change status from F-1 student (or another visa category) to H-1B worker and extend the period of the worker’s authorized stay in the U.S.).
+Depending upon the person's current status, the employer asks USCIS either to extend the person's status or to change and extend the person's status.
+For example, for a person in F-1 student status, your request may be to change the person’s status from F-1 to H-1B and extend the period of the person’s authorized stay in the United States.

 Below is the list of materials that the employer typically must include with the petition: